Francis Dashwood, 11th Baron le Despencer: Early life

 Dashwood was born in Great Marlborough Street, London, in December 1708.
-He was the only son of Sir Francis Dashwood, 1st Baronet (died 1724), and his second wife Mary, eldest daughter of Vere Fane, 4th Earl of Westmorland.
-Dashwood was a Protestant in religion who would help edit the Anglican Book of Prayer.
+He was the only son of Sir Francis Dashwood, 1st Baronet, and his second wife Mary, eldest daughter of Vere Fane, 4th Earl of Westmorland.

-Francis and Mary had two children: a son Francis and a daughter Rachael.
-Sir Francis also had two surviving daughters from his first marriage, and two daughters and two sons from his third.
-So Francis Dashwood had a sister Rachael, and six half-siblings.
+Sir Francis and Mary had two children: a son, Francis, and a daughter, Rachael.
+Sir Francis also had two surviving daughters from his first marriage, and later two daughters and two sons from his third.

 Dashwood was educated at Eton College where he became associated with William Pitt the Elder.
-Upon the death of his father on 4 November 1724, Dashwood, who was only fifteen, inherited his father's estates and the Baronetcy of Dashwood of West Wycombe.
+Upon the death of his father in 1724, Dashwood, who was only fifteen, inherited his father's estates and the Baronetcy of Dashwood of West Wycombe.

-Grand tours
+Travels

-Dashwood spent his youth and early adulthood abroad gaining a reputation for notoriety while travelling around Europe.
-He impersonated Charles XII while in Russia and attempted to seduce Tsarina Anne, and was later expelled from the Papal states.
+Dashwood spent his youth and early adulthood abroad, gaining a reputation for notoriety while travelling around Europe.
+He impersonated Charles XII of Sweden while in Russia and attempted to seduce Anna Ioannovna.
+Dashwood was later expelled from the Papal States.

-His sojourns abroad did also include classical aspects of the European Grand Tour.
-After travelling to France and then returning via Germany to England between January and September 1726, he did not venture abroad again until 1729, when he was away for two years returning in 1731.
-During this time he visited Italy (he was to return to Italy between 1739 and 1741 when stayed in Florence and Rome and visited Leghorn and the excavations at Herculaneum).
+Dashwood's journeys abroad included classical aspects of the European Grand Tour.
+He travelled to France and Germany for several months in 1726.
+He went abroad again from 1729 to 1731 and visited Italy during this time.
+He later returned to Italy between 1739 and 1741, staying in Florence and Rome and visiting Livorno and the excavations at Herculaneum.

-While in Italy he befriended the philosopher and theologian Antonio Niccolini (1701–1769).
-In 1733—between the visits to Italy—Dashwood accompanied George, Lord Forbes, envoy-extraordinary, to St Petersburg, stopping on the way at Copenhagen.
-In the opinion of Patrick Woodland, the author of his biography in the ODNB (2004), "His intelligent and discriminating diary of this expedition offers important first-hand descriptions of both capitals at this date".
+While in Italy he befriended the philosopher and theologian Antonio Niccolini.
+In 1733, between his visits to Italy, Dashwood accompanied George, Lord Forbes, to St Petersburg, stopping on the way at Copenhagen.